 Total vertical transport thus accounts for resolved momentum divergence rates and apparent divergences induced by the time/space-undulating vertical coordinate, while adjusting for sources of mass inconsistency.
-Vertical transport is solved using an implicit backward-Euler hybrid integration scheme designed specifically for CAMx (Emery et al, 2011), which shortens run times and limits numerical diffusion.
 In simple tests in which a uniform pollutant field of unity mixing ratio is transported throughout a single regional grid over several days, this approach has been shown to provide nearly exact (to within single-precision accuracy) consistency between the density and pollutant fields.